List added by spiegalr on 26 April 2008 12:31

 Banned from English classes at Spring Valley Community High School in French Lick, IN (1981) because of profanity.

-spiegalr's rating:
+spiegel's rating:

 Banned from the U.S. mails under the Comstock Law.

 Banned in South Africa during the Apartheid regime under the Customs and Excise Act No. 55 of 1955 and Publication Act No. 42 of 1974.
 Ten tales from The Decameron were banned by the Department of Customs and Excise in Australia in 1963.
-Banned by Pope Urban VIII for heresy and breach of good faith (1633).

 Banned within the USSR until 1988 for its criticism of the Bolshevik Party.